Priekulė, Lithuania: History

 Priekulė's name is known since the first half of the 16th century.
-At first it was named Paminia (at river Minia), and it was a small village with three homesteads.
+At first it was named Paminia (at river Minija), and it was a small village with three homesteads.
 In 1511, a tavern "zur Minnige" is mentioned in written sources.
 In 1540, a certain Lukas Preckol is an owner of the tavern.
 It is believed that the town name was derived from Preckol's last name.
 The name "Precols" was recorded on region maps in 1548.
 A church was built in 1587 and a teacher was hired in 1594.

 It was a part of the Polish–Lithuanian Commonwealth, as a fief of Poland, held by the Teutonic Knights and secular Ducal Prussia.
 In 1609 during the Polish–Swedish War (1600–1611), regiments of the Polish–Lithuanian cavalry plundered the town.
 In 1688 minister Wilhelm Martin built a new church.
 In 1773, it became part of the newly formed province of East Prussia within the Kingdom of Prussia, and from 1871 it was also part of Germany.
 In 1905 the village, now known as Prökuls, had 500 residents who were mostly Protestant Lutherans and mainly spoke the Memelland-Samogitian dialect.